justin-p/docker-n8n-playground/README.md

 # docker-n8n-playground
-Playing around with webhooks and using as n8n glue
+Playing around with webhooks, phishing and using as n8n glue